International-Data-Spaces-Association/InformationModel/evaluation_external/README.md

 Link: [Dedicated helper file](https://github.com/International-Data-Spaces-Association/InformationModel/blob/refactorIDSModel-enhancement/utils/refactor_helper.ttl)

 - 103 definitions were evaluated, from which 36 were Classes and 67 were Properties.
-- We detected 56 probably redundant (pr) cases, 41 redundant (r) cases, and 6 non redundant (nr) cases.
+- We detected 57 probably redundant (pr) cases, 40 redundant (r) cases, and 6 non redundant (nr) cases.
 - In 30 cases we made no changes, from which 6 correspond to non redundant (nr) cases and 24 correspond to probably redundant (pr) cases.
 - In 72 cases we made changes by removing the local definitions and replacing them by their external definitions, they all correspond to redundant (r) and probably redundant (pr) cases.
 - 1 case is pending, and corresponds to the property >"ids:rightOperand"

+We summarize the results of our evaluations as follows:

 ## Appendix
 [List and evaluation of every usage of external classes and properties](https://github.com/International-Data-Spaces-Association/InformationModel/blob/documentationIDSModel-enhacement/evaluation_external/List%20and%20evaluation%20of%20every%20usage%20of%20external%20classes%20and%20properties.pdf)